 Unlike other brokers, Saxo doesn’t offer live chat on their website (only in the trading platform to existing clients) or 24/7 customer support.
 The lack of round-the-clock support is a disadvantage given the access that Saxo provides to global financial markets, which means you can trade around the clock.

 Saxo Group has a 3.3 rating and 432 reviews on UK Trustpilot.
 Many of the positive comments note that the trading platform is easy to use and the features make trading simpler.

 Reviews from users suggest it takes a while to get an answer.
-Even positive reviews suggest they would prefer more support from Saxo from everything from trading to account withdrawal.
+Even positive reviews suggest they would prefer more support from Saxo in everything from trading to account withdrawal.

 When reading reviews, keep in mind that Saxo is a global company.
 You’ll read reviews from Singapore users, European users, and UK users.
-They all work with different offices, which is worth remembering.
+They all work in different offices, which is worth remembering.

-All in, people seem to really love or really hate Saxo.
+All in all, people seem to really love or really hate Saxo.

 Who is Saxo Suitable for?